 - About Us

 - Creating Support

 *Pumpsie Green was born on this date in 1933.
 He was a Black Major League Baseball player.

-Green is known for being the first Black player to play for the Red Sox, the last pre-expansion major-league club to integrate.
-Green made his debut on July 21, 1959, pinch-running in a 2–1 loss against the Chicago White Sox.
+Green is known for being the first black player to play for the Red Sox, the last major-league club to integrate pre-expansion.
+Green debuted on July 21, 1959, pinch-running in a 2–1 loss against the Chicago White Sox.
 In his Boston tenure, he was used mostly as a pinch runner or day-off replacement for infielders Pete Runnels and Don Buddin.
-As a (MLB) infielder, he played with the Boston Red Sox (1959–62) and New York Mets (1963).
+As an (MLB) infielder, he played with the Boston Red Sox (1959–62) and New York Mets (1963).
 He was a switch-hitter who threw right-handed.

-Following his retirement from playing baseball, Green worked at Berkeley High School in Berkeley, California for over 20 years, serving as a truant officer, coaching baseball and teaching math in summer school.
+After retiring from playing baseball, Green worked at Berkeley High School in Berkeley, California, for over 20 years, serving as a truant officer, coaching baseball, and teaching math in summer school.
 Green lived in El Cerrito, California, for seven years after his retirement from baseball.

 On April 17, 2009, Green was honored by the Red Sox in a first-pitch ceremony in recognition of 50 years since his breaking of the Red Sox color barrier.
 In February 2012, Green was honored by the city of El Cerrito and presented with a proclamation honoring his "distinguished stature in baseball history."
 In April 2012, he threw out the ceremonial first pitch before Jackie Robinson Day at Fenway Park and attended Fenway's 100th-anniversary celebrations later that month.